Highlights of the Program

 Native Microbials, Inc.

-• Learning how a novel rumen-native microbial technology modulates host hormonal signaling for better outcomes
+• Examining how a novel rumen-native microbial technology modulates host hormonal signaling for better outcomes

 • Reviewing key physiological findings from university studies and a meta-analysis of 28 on-farm commercial trial comparisons

-• Exploring how machine learning and oral swabs are used to estimate methane via next-gen microbial DNA sequencing
+• Demonstrating how machine learning and oral swabs are used to estimate methane via next-gen microbial DNA sequencing

 Q&A SESSION ON MICROBIAL TECHNOLOGIES FOR WELFARE AND EFFICIENCY